duncanmcclean/simple-commerce/README.md

 php artisan simple-commerce:seed
 ```

+Also make sure to add the `IsACustomer` trait to your `User` model.

 ## Licensing
 Like Statamic, Simple Commerce is commercial software but has an open-source codebase.
 If you want to use Simple Commerce in production, you'll need to buy a license.